cozy-creator/carton/README.md

 testnet = { url = "https://fullnode.testnet.sui.io:443/" }
 ```

-No, let's go through some of the sections of the `Carton.toml` file
+Now, let's go through some of the sections of the `Carton.toml` file

 ### Provider [provider]